anna-m-b/custom-calendar/README.md

+### Custom Calendar

-A while ago, I decided to challenge myself to build a calendar date-picker from scratch with vanilla JavaScript as part of a now abandoned project.
-Extracted the calendar to revive with options for the user to customize:
+A while ago, I decided to challenge myself to build a calendar date-picker from scratch with vanilla JavaScript with customizable options.

-Working now
+Functional:
    - whether to show a 5, 6 or 7 day week
-   - whether to enable past dates to be selected

- Planned
-   - colour scheme
+Known issue
+ - 'disable past dates' only works for current month (January 2021)